Stolgeth/english-for-designers/work.md

 *(Too good for the client, just good enough for 2nd place)*

 ### Challanges to overcome:
-I was trying to visualize music festival with great history.
-The Kutná Hore Musical festival is a noble and special place and I wanted to reflect that.
-The visual style is connected to topograpic style of a map, mixed with soundwaves, that originate from the spots where the musical performances take place.
+I envisioned a music festival steeped in rich history.
+The Kutná Hora Musical Festival isn't just an event; it's a unique and prestigious experience.
+In designing its visual style, I drew inspiration from the precise art of topographic maps, blending them seamlessly with sound waves.
+These waves ripple out from the very locations where the musical magic happens, creating a symphony of sight and sound that truly captures the festival's essence.

 ### TAGS
 **Posters** - **Concert visual design** - **Different applications**